Noman5237/Tic-Tac-Toe/README.md

 **PLEASE FOLLOW THIS PROPERLY.**

 1. Create a branch in this repository with your two-digit Student ID and Nickname.
-   1. For example, Fahim's branch should be 01-fahim.
+   1. For example, Moshiur Rahman's branch should be 01-moshiur.
 Use all lowercase characters.
    2. There is a hyphen in between your ID and name.
    3. If your ID is one digit, use a leading zero.
 2. Create a folder in the `solutions` folder with the same as your branch name.
 Write everything in this folder only.
-   1. There is a `.keep` file in the solution folder.
+   1. There is a `.gitkeep` file in the solution folder.
 Do not do anything with this.
    2. Do not mess up with anything outside your folder.
 3. Only commit and push in your branch.